kudzilenett/nhandare_server/prisma/README-INDUSTRY-STANDARD-SEEDER.md

-# Chess-Focused Zimbabwean Nhandare Seeder
+# Main Seeder for Nhandare Gaming Platform

-This is a comprehensive, production-ready seeder for the Nhandare Chess platform that follows industry best practices and creates realistic test data specifically for chess tournaments and Zimbabwean users.
+This is a comprehensive, production-ready seeder for the Nhandare gaming platform that follows industry best practices and creates realistic test data specifically for chess tournaments and Zimbabwean users.

 ## 🚀 Features